sersad-ru/MultiSens/docs/REncoder.md

 * In other direction (`CCW`) the counter decrease.
 * If the button is pressed, the counter will be resetted to zero.

-**ATTENTION!**  Don't forget to add pull-up resistors if you are using standalone encoder (not the preassembled module).
+**ATTENTION!**  Don't forget to add pull-up resistors if you are using a standalone encoder (not the preassembled module).

 <p align="center"><img src="REncoder-SCHM.png"/></p>